How to get a better night's sleep, naturally

 A lack of sleep can leave the body and mind feeling exhausted, creating anxiety and stress.
 But even if you get to bed on time, it's not always as easy as simply closing your eyes and drifting off.

-Fear not, our Herbal Education Specialist answers common questions about sleep and explores little changes we can all make to our daily routine and night time rituals to help get a much better night's rest.
+Fear not, our Senior Herbalist answers common questions about sleep, and explores little changes we can all make to our daily routine and night time rituals to help get a much better night's rest.

-Top tip: Minimise mental activity in the evening.
-Try to avoid working, doing life admin or sending those long text messages/emails just before bed.
-Give your brain a break and time to prepare for sleep.
-Those messages can wait and they’ll be a lot better when you’re less tired too!
+- Minimise mental activity in the evening.
+Try to avoid working, doing life admin or sending those long text messages/ emails just before bed.

 How much sleep do I need?

 This depends on a few things, the kind of person you are, how old you are and what is a normal sleep time for your family.
-We need an average of 7-8 hours of sleep each night but some people need 4 whilst others need 10.
+We need an average of 7-8 hours but some people need 4 whilst others need 10.
 You will know what is enough for you by how refreshed you feel.

 Should I completely avoid caffeine?

-That’s not necessary but its probably best to not have more than two caffeinated drinks a day and none after lunchtime if you want to get a good night’s sleep.
+That’s not necessary but its probably best to not have more than two caffeinated drinks a day and none after lunch time.
 Matcha tea is also a great, healthy alternative for your daily coffee fix.